carpentries/instructor-training/episodes/18-motivation.md

 if the image comes out the wrong size, learners have a concrete starting point for debugging.

+> ## Authentic Tasks: Think, pair, share
+>
+> **Think** about something you did this week that uses one or more of the skills we teach,
+> (e.g. wrote a function, bulk downloaded data, did some stats in R, forked a repo)
+> and explain how you would use it (or a simplified version of it) as an exercise or example in class.
+> **Pair** up with your neighbor and decide where this exercise fists on a 2x2 plot of "time to master" and "usefulness"?
+> In the class etherpad, **share** the task and where its fits on the 2x2 plot.
+> As a group, we will discuss how these relate back to our "teach most immediately useful first" approach.
+{: .challenge}

 ## Strategies for Motivating Learners

 *[How Learning Works][amazon-hlw]*